moha-yusuf/React-eCommerce-Web-App/README.md

 ## Installation and Setup
 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Navigate to the `db.json` file and run `json-server --port 3001 db.json`
+3. Navigate to the `store` folder and run `npm install`
-3. Start the development server with `npm start`
+4. Start the development server with `npm start`

 ## Usage
 Visit http://localhost:3000 in your web browser to see the app in action.
 You can browse the available products, add them to your cart, and checkout securely using the app.